LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 This function will be used when populating the column ``Spacy`` in ``cldf/senses.csv``.
 It takes a string as input, which can be a word or a phrase.
-It then checks, whether spacy's word-vector model contains a vector for the cleaned input.
+It then checks whether spacy's word-vector model contains a vector for the cleaned input.
 If yes, it returns the cleaned input, if not it returns a blank line.